Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-net+actions-post-block-cpu.md

-# WAX Blockchain Fee Involving Net, Actions and Objective Block CPU EMA
+# Fee Model for WAX: Net, Actions and Objective Block CPU EMA

 One primary concern is to find a fee calculation utilizing objective measures.